-UTILITIES Energy - Gas Lead Southern Gas Networks Organisation Provider of gas network infrastructure in Fareham Main Sources Engagement with SGN Network Support team of Information Existing Provision - current The Portsmouth Grid is supplied via the High Pressure (HP) grid mains, fed from the north and the west.
-This in turn supplies the Intermediate Pressure (IP) system via two other stations. situation Portsmouth Grid Legend Pertsmouth Grid Boundary Council Boundary City of Portsmouth Council Counci The western local Medium Pressure (MP) system is a mixed material network supplied from Whiteley, Bursledon Bridge, Peel Common, Rowner and Cams Hall A. This has been historically set low to protect the remaining cast and ductile mains, although the majority has been replaced in recent years.
+Southern Gas Networks Provider of gas network infrastructure in Fareham Engagement with SGN Network Support team The Portsmouth Grid is supplied via the High Pressure (HP) grid mains, fed from the north and the west.
+This in turn supplies the Intermediate Pressure (IP) system via two other stations.
+Portsmouth Grid The western local Medium Pressure (MP) system is a mixed material network supplied from Whiteley, Bursledon Bridge, Peel Common, Rowner and Cams Hall A. This has been historically set low to protect the remaining cast and ductile mains, although the majority has been replaced in recent years.
 The Peel Common system is an isolated mixed material network which is fed from two locations.
 The Portsmouth North West Grid is supplied via the Hampshire HP grid mains, fed from the north and west.
 These in turn supply the IP system via two other stations.
 The Portsmouth North West MP system comprises an integrated mixed material network energised from four locations, two of which are isolated PE systems.
 The critical point on the network is the balancing point between Boorley and Roche Court at Nightingale Crescent, Shedfield.